 Houlka is a very small town located in the state of Mississippi.
 With a population of 3,401 people and just one neighborhood, Houlka is the 86th largest community in Mississippi.

-Houlka is a blue-collar town, with 47.04% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Houlka is a town of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
-There are especially a lot of people living in Houlka who work in sales jobs (15.43%), office and administrative support (8.09%), and management occupations (6.14%).
+Houlka is a blue-collar town, with 45.26% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Houlka is a town of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Houlka who work in sales jobs (12.90%), office and administrative support (7.53%), and law enforcement and fire fighting (6.34%).

 Overall, Houlka’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Houlka is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Houlka doesn't have a public transportation system that people use for their commute.

 The most common language spoken in Houlka is English.
 Other important languages spoken here include Spanish and Tagalog.